RJSMART-11/Project-3/README.md

 -------------------------------------------
 **Solution Overview**

+The system enables one vote per candidate by each person voting.
+The process from the user has been kept as easy and simple as possible to ensure easy compliance and remove any barriers to accepting the technology and using the system.

+In practice the process would be:
+a) user is provide with a secure link via email or message service
+b) once accessed, the site provide information on the purpose and process, candidates and real time status of the campaign.
+c)

 1. Install Metamask and create an account
 2. Install the Ganache Truffle Suite on your desktop
 3. Open Remix IDE and open the election.sol file